 Please see our Universal Quality First Provision on the website, which forms the first tier of our graduated approach.
-We are a Dyslexia-friendly school and only a small number of students will need additional input or resources, in our experience.
-We do offer laptops and reading interventions and classroom support if required.
+We are a Dyslexia-friendly school and the needs of most students will be met through this.

 My child has physical difficulties – can they be fully included in your setting?

-We have several students at the school with Visual and Hearing impairments.
-The Specialist Teaching Team visit termly to support staff and students.
-We do not have Braille nor British Sign Language specialists on site.
+We have a number of students at the school with visual and hearing impairments.
+Specialist teachers visit termly to support staff and students but we do not have Braille nor British Sign Language specialists on site.

-How does the school ensure transition is smooth?
+How does the school ensure that transition is smooth?

-We work closely with local primary schools and parents to plan for smooth transitions.
-Work continues all year round with some of our larger feeder primary schools (such as St. George’s) and they continue to support students’ transition in Year 7 and we go out to visit year 6 classes/individual students as and where appropriate.
+We work closely with local primary schools and with parents to plan for smooth transitions.
+Work continues all year round with our feeder primary schools and we go out to visit year 6 classes/individual students as and where appropriate.
 Year 6 students who are due to attend the school in September usually spend a ‘transition week’ with us in July.
-Additional meetings and transition days may be planned in for the more complex or vulnerable students.
+Additional meetings and transition days may be arranged for more complex and/or vulnerable students.
 All transition visits/meetings are subject to any Covid restrictions that may be in place at the time.